 (b) matters relating to dealings with GMOs prescribed by the regulations for the purposes of this paragraph.

+Notes for this subsection:

-Note 1: Section 57 provides that the Regulator must not issue a licence if to do so would be inconsistent with a policy principle.
+1. Section 57 provides that the Regulator must not issue a licence if to do so would be inconsistent with a policy principle.

-Note 2: Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.
+2. Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.

 (2) Before issuing a policy principle, the Ministerial Council must be satisfied that the policy principle was developed in accordance with section 22 of the Commonwealth Act.